 Unusual Problems: This property is leased by River Rock Operating.
-The Mary Douglas property located in the next 1⁄4 section East contained 22 abandoned wells, many of which had high fluid levels and were old style completions.
+The Mary Douglas property located in the next /4 section to the East contained 22 abandoned wells, many of which had high fluid levels and were old style completions.
 These abandoned wells are contributing to the source of the brine commingling with the shallow aquifer impacting the Wingate property.
 These wells were plugged by the State and the project was completed in February of 2009.

 Status of Project: Four new monitoring wells were constructed on this project in early 2012.
 Statistical analysis of samples collected from these four new monitoring wells indicates Cl- concentrations are directly impacted by precipitation events and oil & gas producing activities within the immediate vicinity.
-The sample results for 2021 are as follows:
+The sample results for 2022 are as follows:

-MWE 01 MWE 02 MWE 03 MWE 04 04/2/2021 900 ppm Cl- 800 ppm Cl- 700 ppm Cl- 1600 ppm Cl- 10/4/2021 6000 ppm Cl- 800 ppm Cl- 1900 ppm Cl- 1500 ppm Cl-
+MWE 01 MWE 02 MWE 03 MWE 04 04/15/2022 3700 ppm Cl- 1000 ppm Cl- 1700 ppm Cl- 1200 ppm Cl- 09/07/2022 5100 ppm Cl- 1000 ppm Cl- 2200 ppm Cl- 1500 ppm Cl-

 Recommendation for Future Work: Sample site annually.
 This site should possibly be expanded to include the Mary Douglas property located in NW 16-T29S-R17E WL Co. and the SE 17-T29S-R17E.
-Sampling in 2021 indicates that the primary source of brine is coming from an ESE direction of this project.
-Available records show an old plugged well is located somewhere to the SW of the monitoring wells.
-This area will be investigated in the following year to try to locate the well.
-Graphical analysis of the Cl-concentrations in these four wells indicates that chlorides are on a downward trend since the project was initiated.
+Graphical analysis of the Cl- concentrations in these four wells indicates that chlorides are on a downward trend since the project was initiated.
 Factors such as an increase in flood and or disposal fluids from active operations completed within the same zone or CBM wells that have been shut in or pumping at reduced rates can temporarily increase formation pressures allowing greater communication with possible undiscovered open bore holes and an increase in chloride levels.
 Further monitoring of existing wells and possible additional monitoring wells will help to delineate the extent and condition of this aquifer.
 Further review of KGS well data and GIS information along with the new ability to download and overlay historic aerial imagery may provide information on additional possible locations of abandoned wells for further field investigation.